Who We Are

 What We Do

-The Chicago Center on Democracy provides a space for both normative and empirical researchers to share, discuss, and refine their work on issues related to democracy.
-We share this academic work with the broader community of citizens, civil society organizations, and policymakers.
-We do this through convenings, publications, and public engagement.
+The Chicago Center on Democracy works to strengthen democracy through research, discussion, and community-building.
+We are a hub for students, faculty members, nonprofits, and others who are interested in working to support democracy through rigorous, nonpartisan research and other activities.
+We share our work with the broader community of citizens, civil society organizations, and policymakers through convenings, publications, and public engagement.

 We are also the administrative home for Bright Line Watch, an initiative to monitor democratic practices, their resilience, and potential threats.
-Bright Line Watch is a collaboration of political scientists at University of Chicago, Dartmouth College, University of Michigan, and University of Rochester.
+Bright Line Watch is a collaboration of political scientists at the University of Chicago, Dartmouth College, and the University of Rochester.

 The Chicago Center on Democracy is newly established.
 We are working to build out our team; if you are interested in getting involved as a volunteer, partner, guest speaker, faculty affiliate, or in some other capacity, please contact Kevin Kromash at firstname.lastname@example.org.